ERGO-Code/HiGHS/src/pdlp/README.md

 nvidia-smi
 ``

 This should print a table of GPU-related stats.
-What if it doesn't?
+If it doesn't, you should install the “nvidia-utils” package which will also contain the “nvidia-smi” tool inside it.
+To install this package, run the command in the terminal:

+``
+sudo apt install nvidia-utils-515
+``

 * Run the following in a terminal